 As summer approaches, my mind starts to drift toward lazy afternoons with neighborhood friends, the smell of charred burgers on the grill, kids throwing water balloons in the yard, and a cool drink in my hand.
-But while I love the idea of summer BBQs, the reality of planning and hosting a BBQ can be a little bit stressful.
+But while I love the idea of summer BBQs, the reality of planning and hosting can be a little bit stressful.
+These easy BBQ recipes and menu ideas should help you to host your BBQ and enjoy it, too!

 Does this sound familiar?